Manuka Honey vs Acacia Honey

 Can acacia honey replace manuka for health benefits?

 Not directly.
 Acacia honey lacks the methylglyoxal (MGO) compound that gives manuka its unique antibacterial strength.
-All raw honeys have some antimicrobial properties, but manuka has been clinically validated for specific health applications that other honeys cannot match.
+All raw honeys have some antimicrobial properties, but manuka has been clinically validated for specific health applications — wound healing, H. pylori suppression, oral health — that other honeys cannot reliably replicate.

-How do I know if manuka honey is genuine?
+How do I verify manuka honey is genuine?

 More Honey Comparisons